 The group’s founder, Prophet – King Nazir Muhammad, has crafted this new religion in a way that would be acceptable rather than opposed by non – blacks.
 As Farrakhan teaches that America is a sinful and doomed nation, King Muhammad has high hopes for his homeland that it would become “The New Holy Land.”

 The Rise of America’s Prophet Muhammad

 As Farrakhan blames white people for the condition of black people, King Muhammad blames black culture for the overall condition of blacks.
 And many see this new religion as an evolution of The Nation of Islam, or a more practical version.
-It seems that Minister Farrakhan has spent decades in love with his own celebrity.
+And because Louis Farrakhan has spent years in love with his own celebrity.
 The Nation of Islam will most likely disband after he is gone because there is no one in the organization to take his place.

 So the many that know this rising Prophet – King Muhammad, seem to think that he will take the place of Farrakhan as the voice of Black Muslims in America – although he calls himself a “Mystic.”
 But unlike the NOI, which has scared away the majority of blacks because of its hate rhetoric.
 Muhammad’s teachings show that his group has learned from the NOI’s mistakes, and may actually prove to be the only black power movement that has ever been acceptable to white America.